BrendanScott105/PyCast/README.md

-# PyCast - A Pseudo 3D Ray-casting "Engine" built in Python
+# PyCast - A Pseudo 3D Ray-casting "Engine"
 ---
 This is a demo program which :
 • Demonstrates a basic understanding of 2D Geometry and Triginometric functions